-CBD can be an excellent supplemental treatment for dogs undergoing cancer treatment regimens, but CBD alone will not cure cancer, and it is not a miracle drug.
-CBD cannot remove or get rid of a cancerous tumor, but in some cases, it has been known to slow the growth of cancer cells and may work effectively in tandem with chemotherapy and radiation therapy.
+Although CBD alone will not cure cancer, and it is not a miracle drug, CBD can be an excellent supplemental treatment for dogs undergoing cancer treatment regimens.
+While CBD cannot remove or get rid of a cancerous tumor, in some cases, it has been known to slow the growth of cancer cells and may work effectively in tandem with chemotherapy and radiation therapy.
 Additionally, CBD can improve the quality of life for a pet who is diagnosed with cancer.

 CBD can help ease the pain, inflammation, anxiety, nausea, and seizures that dogs with cancer may experience.
 Some dogs with a loss of appetite improve with regular CBD use.
 CBD can be a palliative option for aging pets whose owners decide that extensive and invasive treatment isn’t the right choice.

 Like every mammal, your dog has an endocannabinoid system, which is a series of receptors throughout the body that modulate things like pain, anxiety, and nausea.
 By interacting with the dog’s endocannabinoid system, mimicking the effects of cannabinoids that naturally occur in the body, CBD can help to effectively manage many different types of pain to provide relief.

 Certain types of cancer may also bring on seizures, which can be extremely distressing to witness.
 CBD is a known compound that can help reduce the duration, number, and severity of seizures in humans and dogs.
 Minimizing seizures can be a very compelling reason to add CBD to your dog’s cancer treatment plan.